cerebris/jsonapi-resources/README.md

 ###### Custom Paginators

 Custom `paginators` can be used.
 These should derive from `Paginator`.
-The `apply` method takes a `relation` and is expected to return a `relation`.
+The `apply` method takes a `relation` and `order_options` and is expected to return a `relation`.
 The `initialize` method receives the parameters from the `page` request parameters.
 It is up to the paginator author to parse and validate these parameters.

 For example, here is a very simple single record at a time paginator: